Release Your App Update in a Staged Rollout

 In the Submit app dialog box, click Submit to confirm that you want to publish your app.

 You see a message that says "App Submission Successful."
 Your app is now in the process of being published to the Appstore.
 The publishing process can take between 30 minutes to several hours to complete.
-During this time, you will see your app's status as "Approved."
+During this time, you will see your app's status as "Submitted."
+When your app is approved, the status changes to "Approved."
 Once publishing is successful, your app will be live.

 Abandon the Staged Rollout Version